aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks.visualization/headerfooterinfo/rightimage/_index.md

 ---
 title: HeaderFooterInfo.RightImage
 second_title: Aspose.Tasks for .NET API Reference
 description: HeaderFooterInfo property.
-Gets or sets the right aligned image to be displayed in the header or footer
+Gets or sets the right aligned image to be displayed in the parent element
 type: docs
 weight: 80
 url: /net/aspose.tasks.visualization/headerfooterinfo/rightimage/
 ---
 ## HeaderFooterInfo.RightImage property

-Gets or sets the right aligned image to be displayed in the header or footer.
+Gets or sets the right aligned image to be displayed in the parent element.

 ```csharp
 public Image RightImage { get; set; }